codealchemist/knowledge-quest/README.md

 ## How it works?

-**knowledge-quest** reads JSON questions files in a directory and it constructs a topics menu from the main key in each JSON file.
+**knowledge-quest** reads JSON question files in a directory and it constructs a topics menu from the main key in each JSON file.
 When the app starts it displays the topics menu.
 After the user selects a topic it starts displaying all available questions for that topic, one after the other.
 By default all questions are multiple choice and the user can select an answer from a list.
 After all questions are answered the results are shown, displaying how many questions where answered correctly and how many were wrong.

 ## Install